thesteady/d3_playground/README.md

-D3 Playground
+D3.js Playground
 =============

-Just a spot to organize all my D3 playin'.
+Just a spot to organize all my D3.js playin'.

-I'm using http-server to run these as static files because that's nice and easy.
+I'm using `http-server` to run these as static files because that's nice and easy.